jeansibelius/outcome/README.md

 ## How to run

+### Required env variables
+- The server requires the following env vars to be set
+  - `MONGODB_URI_PROD`: a connection URI containing the username and password of the MongoDB instance
+  - `MONGODB_URI_DEMO`: a connection URI for the demo instance
+  - `MONGODB_URI_TEST`: a connection URI for testing
+  - `MONGODB_URI_DEV`: a connection URI for development
+  - `JWT_SECRET`: used to create and verify hashed passwords

 ### Production mode
 In the root...
 - `npm run install` to run installation script for both sub-folders (client & server)